 Products and pricing

-The price of iron ore in the long-term was determined by 2010 in the traditional and annual price negotiations between the main ore and steel producers.
-These published prices then became a guide for other contracts.
-A spot market has in recent years emerged in China.
-Today, contract prices are set mainly quarterly in relation to the spot price for deliveries of 62 percent ore concentrates to China.
-Products with a higher iron content traded at a premium.
+There are mainly four types of iron ore products: concentrate, sinter feed, pellets and lump ore.
+Concentrates are used in the production of sinter and pellets, which then go into the blast furnace iron-making process.
+Lump ore can be directly charged to a blast-furnace process without further processing.
+The company will primarily produce a concentrate that is a pellet fines product, with about 69% iron content, for delivery to the steel industry in Europe, the Middle East and Asia.
+Before 2010, the price of iron ore in long-term contracts was determined by traditional and annual price negotiations between the largest ore and steel producers.
+These published prices were then used as a guide for other contracts.
+A spot market has emerged in China in recent years.
+Today, contract prices are mainly set on a quarterly basis based on the spot price for deliveries of 62%Fe ore concentrate to Chinese ports.
+Products with a higher iron content are traded at a premium.

 The global market price for iron ore can be broken down into two categories: one for products with lower iron content and one for products with higher iron content.
 This two-tier price development has increased in recent years.

 The explanation is primarily a stricter environment policy, in particular in China, which leads to higher demand for ore with higher iron content.
 Lower quality ore has higher content of other minerals that also need to be liquefied, which requires additional energy.
 This energy often comes from coal and coke, which leads to higher environmentally harmful emissions.